-Classic evolutionary theory posits either sexual selection or the handicap hypothesis, meaning that survival of the fittest may mean survival of those with a better chance to mate and pass along their genes, regardless of their life expectancy (which may be shorter due to coloration affecting predation).
-Creation models posit preference genes and a possible biological tie-in between male fitness and coloration and/or ornamentation—the basis being that the God of order is also the God of beauty.
+Obviously there is a lot more variation within the animal kingdom.
+Some males are more showy, perform elaborate mating dances, and are larger than the females.
+But in many other cases, females are larger and just as ornamented.
+Consider that in some species, the female attracts the male—and in seahorses, she even induces the male to brood her eggs.
+But the general rule for mammals at least holds where males are typically brighter colored and have more ornamentation.
+So why is this?
+Classic evolutionary theory posits either sexual selection or the handicap hypothesis, meaning that survival of the fittest may mean survival of those with a better chance to mate and pass along their genes, regardless of their life expectancy (often shorter due to coloration affecting predation).
+Creation models posit preference genes and a possible biological tie-in between male fitness and coloration and ornamentation.
+The basis being that a God of order is also the God of beauty and prefers to keep some animals from becoming drab— basically a design argument for beauty.

 The Creator may have installed a preference gene as a means of “maintaining” beautiful features.
 Beauty generally gives a disadvantage in terms of escaping from predators.
 If a peacock lost its colours due to a gene mutation, it would suddenly find itself more protected from predators.
 This is an example of where a loss of information could be a great advantage in terms of survival.
 Therefore, it is conceivable that the Creator would deliberately create preference genes for prominent aesthetic features such as colour.1